TAPMI-Max Planck Winter School on Boosting Informed Decisions

 Who Can Apply

-The participants of the winter school should be talented doctoral or postdoctoral scholars, or early career researchers from all disciplines who are interested in the study of human judgement and decision making.
+The participants of the winter school should be talented master’s students, doctoral or post-doctoral scholars, early and advanced career researchers from all disciplines who are interested in the study of human judgement and decision making.
 They should be receptive to crossing disciplinary boundaries and be willing to critically evaluate reigning assumptions in their fields.
 The winter school values diversity and urges applicants from under-represented groups to apply.

 Application Deadline